And what is sound doctrine?

 From Calvin’s Institutes of the Christian Religion:

 In order that my readers may better profit from this present work, I should like to indicate briefly the benefit they may derive from it.
 For, in doing this, I shall show them the purpose to which they ought to bend and direct their intention while reading it.
 Although Holy Scripture contains a perfect doctrine, to which one can add nothing, since in it our Lord has meant to display the infinite treasures of his wisdom, yet a person who has not much practice in it has good reason for some guidance and direction, to know what he ought to look for in it, in order not to wander hither and thither, but to hold to a sure path, that he may always be pressing toward the end to which the Holy Spirit calls him.
-Perhaps the dirty of those who have received from God fuller light than others is to help simple folk at this point, and as it were to lend them a hand, in order to guide them and help them to find the sum of what God meant to teach us in his Word.
+Perhaps the duty of those who have received from God fuller light than others is to help simple folk at this point, and as it were to lend them a hand, in order to guide them and help them to find the sum of what God meant to teach us in his Word.

 John Calvin, Institutes of the Christian Religion, ed.
 John T. McNeill, (Philadelphia: Westminster Press; 1960) Page 6.